Skip to Content

 Grab your lunch at Lo-Ha

-Rules and Scams in Akumal
+Rules and Scams

 In March 2016, Akumal Bay was declared a marine protected area.
 Over the next few years, various guidelines were put in place ostensibly to help “protect” the turtles, but they have caused a lot of confusion.
 The Akumal scammers took this as an opportunity to push their agenda, threaten people, and make money.
 The rules are clearer (mostly), but there can still be problems.